Walmart joins Microsoft bid for TikTok as CEO of social media app quits | Business

 Walmart joins Microsoft bid for TikTok as CEO of social media app quits

-Walmart Inc said it was joining Microsoft in a bid for social media company TikTok's U.S. assets, revealing its plans hours after the social media company's chief executive, Kevin Mayer, said he would step down.
-Mayer is leaving just three months after joining, in the middle of negotiations to sell the Chinese-owned video app's U.S. operations to Microsoft Corp or Oracle Corp .
+Walmart Inc said it was joining Microsoft in a bid for social media company TikTok's U.S. assets, revealing its plans hours after the video company's chief executive said he would step down.
+CEO Kevin Mayer, a high-profile former Disney executive, is leaving three months after joining TikTok, in the middle of negotiations to sell the Chinese-owned short-form video app's U.S. operations to Microsoft Corp or Oracle Corp .

+TikTok owner ByteDance aims to enter exclusive talks with a bidder in the next 24-48 hours and ink a deal by Sept.
+15, people familiar with the matter told Reuters.
+ByteDance did not immediately respond to Reuters' request for comment.

 Mayer was Walt Disney Co's top streaming executive before becoming chief executive officer of TikTok and chief operating officer of parent ByteDance on June 1.
 ByteDance founder and CEO Zhang Yiming said in a separate letter reviewed by Reuters that the company was "moving quickly to find resolutions to the issues that we face globally, particularly in the U.S. and India".